David P. Gushee

-David P. Gushee is a Christian ethicist and public intellectual.
+David P. Gushee (born June 17, 1962, Frankfurt, West Germany) is a Christian ethicist, Baptist pastor, author, professor, and public intellectual.
+Growing up, Gushee attended and completed his college years at College of William and Mary in 1984.
+After college, he received his Ph.D. in Christian ethics from Union Theological Seminary in 1993.
+Among the titles listed, Gushee has shown hard work and dedication in different parts of his job and was awarded for his achievements.
+Gushee is most known for his activism in climate change, torture, LGBT inclusion, and Post-evangelicalism.

 Work and membership

 David P. Gushee is Distinguished University Professor of Christian Ethics and formerly the Director of the Center for Theology and Public Life at Mercer University.
 He is also Chair of Christian Social Ethics at the Faculty of Religion and Theology at Vrije Universiteit Amsterdam in cooperation with the International Baptist Theological Study Centre (IBTS Centre) in Amsterdam.
 He was formerly the Graves Professor of Moral Philosophy and the Senior Fellow of the Carl F. H. Henry Center for Christian Leadership at Union University in Jackson, Tennessee.

 Gushee was elected in 2015 Vice President and 2018 Vice President of the American Academy of Religion.
 In January 2016 he was elected President-Elect of the Society of Christian Ethics.